Xanderlicious/mkdocs/docs/docker.md

 ![](<images/docker version.png>)

-##Network Configuration
+## Network Configuration

 Before spinning up some docker containers, I need to ensure I have setup my docker networks.

-I use 3 main networks (1 on each server)
+I use 3 docker networks (2 on titan and 1 on cuthbert)

-###TiTAN
+### TiTAN

 TiTAN runs a Traefik Reverse Proxy so to ensure that all applications (that need to be proxied) pass through Traefik, I would need to associate them with this network.
 The creation of the network is a simple command and is one that specifies a subnet.
 The reason for doing this is so I can provide a static IP Address to each of my services.

-!!! info
-    I found that if I didn't do this, when it came to restarting services (plex especially) Tautulli couldn't locate the plex server due to the apps IP Address changing and therefore was unable to report any stats.
-This ensures it always gets the same IP Address regardless
+This also assists with connectivity between containers and keeps everything organised.

 ```bash
 docker network create --subnet 172.19.0.0/24 proxy